I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-getqueryinformationparameters.md

 Your driver must verify that the specified buffer size is large enough to receive the requested file information.

-The following code example is part of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556847">IQueueCallbackDefaultIoHandler::OnDefaultIoHandler</a> callback function.
-If the callback function receives a query information request, it retrieves the request's parameters.
-If the driver supports the specified type of information, it copies the information into the request's output buffer.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |